ahmadrafidev/DevBook/docs/documentation.md

 # Documentation

-Here's my perspective on **Documentation**.

-Documentation plays an important role in software engineering, as it offers a foundation for understanding the software projects as a whole.
+Here's my perspective on **Documentation** as documentation plays an important role in software engineering, as it offers a foundation for understanding the software projects as a whole.

 ## Docs as a Code (DAAC)